magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 There you can switch the toggle for `Enable Logging for Admin Adobe IMS Module`

 # Password usage in Admin UI
-When the AdobeAdminIMS Module is enabled, we do not need any password fields in the magento admin backend anymore.
+When the AdobeAdminIMS Module is enabled, we do not need any password fields in the Magento admin backend anymore.

-So we hide the "Current User Verification" fields and removed the "Password" and "Password Confirmation" fields of the user forms.
+So we removed the "Password" and "Password Confirmation" fields of the user forms.
-This is done by the Plugin `\Magento\AdminAdobeIms\Plugin\RemovePasswordAndUserConfirmationFormFieldsPlugin`.
+This is done by the plugin `\Magento\AdminAdobeIms\Plugin\RemovePasswordAndUserConfirmationFormFieldsPlugin`.
-Here we remove the password and password confirmation field, and hide the current user verification fieldset.
+Here we remove the password and password confirmation field.
 As the verification field is just hidden, we set a random password to bypass the input filters of the Save and Delete user Classes.
-The `\Magento\AdminAdobeIms\Plugin\RemoveUserValidationRulesPlugin` Plugin is required to remove the password fields from the form validation.
+The `\Magento\AdminAdobeIms\Plugin\RemoveUserValidationRulesPlugin` plugin is required to remove the password fields from the form validation.
+We update the "Current User Identity Verification" fieldset to add "Verify Identity with Adobe IMS" button instead "Your Password" field.
+This is done by the plugins: `Magento\AdminAdobeIms\Plugin\Block\Adminhtml\User\Edit\Tab\AddReAuthVerification`, `Magento\AdminAdobeIms\Plugin\Block\Adminhtml\System\Account\Edit\AddReAuthVerification`, `Magento\AdminAdobeIms\Plugin\Block\Adminhtml\User\Role\Tab\AddReAuthVerification` and `Magento\AdminAdobeIms\Plugin\Block\Adminhtml\Integration\Edit\Tab\AddReAuthVerification`.

-As we don't show the current user verification field anymore, we have the `\Magento\AdminAdobeIms\Plugin\ReplaceVerifyIdentityWithImsPlugin` Plugin to verify the `access_token` of the current admin user in AdobeIMS and only proceed when it is still valid.
+As we update the current user verification field, we have the `\Magento\AdminAdobeIms\Plugin\ReplaceVerifyIdentityWithImsPlugin` plugin to verify the `AdobeReAuthToken` of the current admin user in AdobeIMS and only proceed when it is valid.

 For the newly created user will be a random password generated, as we did not modify the admin_user table, where the password field can not be null.
 This is done in the `\Magento\AdminAdobeIms\Plugin\UserSavePlugin`.

-We also disabled the "Change password in 30 days" functionally, as we don't need the magento admin user password for the login.
+We also disabled the "Change password in 30 days" functionally, as we don't need the Magento admin user password for the login.
 This can be found in the `\Magento\AdminAdobeIms\Plugin\DisableForcedPasswordChangePlugin` and `\Magento\AdminAdobeIms\Plugin\DisablePasswordResetPlugin` Plugins.

 When the AdminAdobeIMS Module is disabled, the user can not be log in when using an empty password.
 Instead, the forgot password function must be used to reset the password.

 # WEB API authentication using IMS ACCESS_TOKEN
 When Admin Adobe IMS is enabled, Adobe Commerce admin users will stop having credentials (username and password).